johnmathews/johnmathews.is/data/blog/chezmoi.md

 for managing multiple machines or multiple operating systems.

-Also, it's not just files that sit in _$home_ anymore, I need to track configuration files that live in other places too[ref]For example, every file in `$HOME/.vim/ftplugin/` should be version controlled.[/ref].
+Also, it's not just files that sit in _$home_ anymore, I need to track configuration files that live in other places too[^1].

 I needed something more robust and flexible than generating symlinks from a bash script.